Michael-AUG/website/index.markdown

 </script>
 </html>

 Welcome to my website, the purpose of which is to share my sermons with those who are interested in hearing them.
 It is my privilege to be a Christian, a member of [Dowanvale Free Church of Scotland](https://www.dowanvale.org), and a lay preacher within the Free Church.
 My paid employment is working as the Church Administrator at Dowanvale, while my wife Jacqueline volunteers as the Church Treasurer.
-Alongside this work I study part time with the [Edinburgh Theological Seminary](https://www.ets.ac.uk).
+Alongside this work I study part time with the [Edinburgh Theological Seminary](https://www.ets.ac.uk), having previously read for my BD (Bachelor of Divinity) at the University of Glasgow.

 The name of this website is a reference to the words of Romans 10.
 14: